jrlarsen/GetProgramming/Chapter 03 - Objects/chapter3.md

  * Objects with multiple properties
  */

+var book1;
+var book2;

-var player1 = { name : "Kandra"  ,  health : 50 };
+book1 = { title : "The Hobbit" , author : "J. R. R. Tolkien" };

-var player2 = {
+book2 = {
-	name : "Dax",
-	health : 40
+	title : "Northern Lights",
+	author : "Philip Pullman"
 };

 /* Further Adventures
  *
- * 1) Add a third property to each player.
+ * 1) Add a third property to each book.
  *    Don't forget the commas.
  *
- * The linear format for player1 is okay for
+ * The linear format for book1 is okay for
  * objects with few properties but becomes
  * unwieldy as more properties are added.
  *
- * 2) Add spaces to player2 properties so that
+ * 2) Add spaces to book2 properties so that
  *    the colons line up.
  *    Do you prefer the objects formatted that way?
  *
- * 3) Reformat player1 so that it has the same
+ * 3) Reformat book1 so that it has the same
- *    layout as player2.
+ *    layout as book2.
  *
  */
 ```